emqxarchive/emqx-enterprise-docs-en/deploy.rst

 Firewall should make the relevant ports accessible for public.

-Following ports are open for cluster internal communication:
+Following ports are opened for cluster internal communication:

 +-----------+-----------------------------------+
 | 4369      | Node discovery port               |